KirkBrooks/listbox_class/README.md

 <!-- Type your summary here -->
 ## `listbox` class
+This is a 4D database demonstrating the use of a class for managing listboxes containing collection or entity selections.

 To use simply instantiate the class with the name of the listbox object.